 It is notable that the X-E3 has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-E3 and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the X-E3 followed on from the Fujifilm X-E2S.
+Both the X-E3 and the A5100 have been discontinued, but can regularly be found used on ebay.
+The X-E3 was replaced by the Fujifilm X-E4, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-E3 or the Sony A5100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-E3:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).